ssbc/ssb-peer-invites/README.md

 # user-invites

+when ssb was younger, we created the current invite system, henceforth in this document referred to as the "followbot" system. special peers called "pubs" can create tokens called "invite codes".
+The invite code allows a new person to connect to the pub, and request a follow.

+This generally worked fairly well, but had some problems:

+* not clear who invited who.
+* people were confused about what a "pub" was
+* sometimes pubs failed to follow back.
+* some pubs more inviting than others "too open"
+* hard to tell if growth was word of mouth or not

+## solution: user-invites

+These are invites created directly by _users_ to directly invite one new person.

 * user creates invite, publishes stub, sends invite to guest
 * guest publishes voucher, which uses accept
 * guest calls pub passes accept message directly.